Pension input periods and pension input amounts

 Transfers from other plans don't count towards the pension input amount.

 no pension input amount will arise for pension input periods ending in the tax year in which any of these events happen.

 Fred has 34 years of benefits accrued in a defined benefit scheme.
 The scheme provides a pension of 1/60 of pensionable salary for each year of pensionable service.

 His pensionable salary is £36,000.
-In year 35 he gets a promotion and his new salary is £42,000.
-His pension input period ends on 5 April 2020.
+In year 35 he gets a promotion and his new salary is £46,000.
+His pension input period ends on 5 April 2024.

 |Calculate the opening entitlement.
 This is 34/60 x £36,000 = £20,400.
+Add any tax-free cash that is not paid by commutation.

 |Multiply the opening entitlement by 16. £20,400 x 16 = £326,400.
-Add any tax-free cash that is not paid by commutation.

 |Revalue this amount by the increase in the CPI (the consumer prices index to the September before the start of the tax year in which the pension input period ends).
-If CPI was 2.5%, the up-rated value would be £326,400 x 1.025 = £334,560.
+If CPI was 10.1%, the up-rated value would be £326,400 x 1.101 = £359,366.

 |Calculate the closing entitlement.
-This is 35/60 x £42,000 = £24,500.
+This is 35/60 x £46,000 = £26,833.

-|Multiply the closing entitlement by 16. £24,500 x 16 = £392,000.
 Add any tax-free cash that is not paid by commutation.

+|Multiply the closing entitlement by 16. £26,833 x 16 = £429,328.

 |Calculate the difference between the revalued opening entitlement and the closing entitlement.
-This is £57,440 [£392,000 - £334,560].
+This is £69,962 [£429,328 - £359,366].

-For example, if the end of the pension input period was 5 April 2020 it would be tested against the 2019/20 limit of £40,000.
-The tax charge is at the member's marginal rate of tax and will be dealt with through the member's tax return.
+If the pension input amount from all the individual's plans ending in that tax year is greater than the annual allowance available, an annual allowance charge is due.
+If the end of the pension input period is 5 April 2024 it will be tested against the 2023/24 limit of £60,000.
+The tax charge is at the individual's marginal rate of tax and will be dealt with through their tax return.